fmcg sales incentives

 • Data analysis: Analyze historical sales data to identify trends and patterns.
 Understand which incentives have been most effective in driving sales performance in the past.

 • Sales team and channel partner input: Seek input from the sales team and channel partners regarding their preferences and what motivates them.
-Incentive programs are more effective when they align with the sales force's and channel partners' interests and aspirations.
+CPG companies also gather feedback to tailor incentives effectively.
+Incentive programs are more effective when they align with the sales force’s and channel partners’ interests and aspirations.

 • Performance metrics: Clearly define key performance metrics and tie incentives to measurable outcomes.
 This ensures that incentives are directly linked to achieving strategic business objectives.